KrunalR786/Wavelet-Transformed-image/README.md

 A template code has been provided for your reference.
 You do not need to follow it exactly, if you can come up with a better solution.
 The class NeuralNet contains the code necessary for this assignment.

-Below are the requirements and suggested steps of the program
+Below are the requirements and suggested steps of the program:
 - In the main method, the program passes path to the data file.
 Be sure to point that to a network path that your program can access.
 - In the preprocess method, you are required to do standard pre-processing tasks such as handling null values, ensuring data integrity, and standardization of attributes.
 - Complete the train evaluate method.
 Perform at least the following steps:

--- Create different neural networks with all possible combination of hyperparameters specified.
+  - Create different neural networks with all possible combination of hyperparameters specified.
 You are free to use any library or package that creates the neural network for you using the chosen combination of hyperparameters.

-–- Keep track of model history i.e. model performance (accuracy) vs number of epochs in every case.
+  - Keep track of model history i.e. model performance (accuracy) vs number of epochs in every case.
 Plot the model history for all the cases on a single plot.
 If that becomes too congested, you can break it up into two or three parts, and plot each part on the same plot.

-–- Output a table of results containing following columns: model hyperparameters, training and test accuracies, and training and test errors
+  - Output a table of results containing following columns: model hyperparameters, training and test accuracies, and training and test errors
   (e.g. mean squared error)

 # Dataset
 You can use any one dataset from the UCI ML repository: https://archive.ics.uci.edu/ml/datasets.php